 Trademarks— look for a “suggestive” one

 From both the legal-protection and advertising-value perspectives, it would be nice if your trademark suggested something about your product or service, without describing it.
 “Suggestive” marks require an imaginative leap to figure out what the mark stands for, but then once you realize what that is, then the mark conveys something about the product or service to the prospective purchaser.
 See generally this Wikipedia article.

 Here are some well-known examples of the different categories of trademark:

-Arbitrary marks — also highly protectable legally for the senior user, but they likewise say nothing about the product or service, so initially they don’t do you much good in terms of word-of-mouth advertising value: Apple (for computers); Blue Diamond (for nuts); Dutch Boy (for paints); Lotus (for software).
+Arbitrary marks — also highly protectable legally for the senior user, but they likewise say nothing about the product or service, so initially they don’t do you much good in terms of word-of-mouth advertising value.
+Examples: Apple (for computers); Blue Diamond (for nuts); Dutch Boy (for paints); Lotus (for software).

 Suggestive marks: — arguably this category is the “sweet spot,” combining legal protectability for the senior user with advertising value.
 (Sometimes, though, it’s a matter of opinion whether a mark is suggestive or descriptive.)
 Examples: Coppertone for suntan lotion; Greyhound for bus transportation services; Roach Motel for insecticide devices; Kleenex for tissues; Diehard for car batteries; Energizer for consumer batteries; Clapper for remotely-activated electrical switches.

 Descriptive marks are harder to protect, but not impossible — the putative owner must show that the mark has acquired a “secondary meaning” in the minds of the relevant public.
 Examples: Bank of America; Park N Fly; Holiday Inn; Sports Illustrated; Seattle’s Best Coffee; Best Buy.